kmnhan/erlabpy/docs/source/user-guide/imagetool.rst

 In the environment where ERLabPy installed, run ``itool-manager`` in a shell to start the manager application.
 Subsequent invocations with :func:`itool
 <erlab.interactive.imagetool.itool>` and :class:`qshow
-<erlab.accessors.utils.InteractiveDataArrayAccessor>` will be handled by the manager.
+<erlab.accessors.general.InteractiveDataArrayAccessor>` will be handled by the manager.

 .. note::